miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 ### Classification Models
 - `L_Pred_Models_Exploration.py`: Sandbox for exploring the prediction models, parameters and its use application with the data
 - `M_Pred_Models_Evaluation.py`: Consolidating the results of the grid search procedure and the evaluation of the different prediction models.
 Obtained results are stored in `Data/Results`.
-Example: `consolidated_results4.xlsx`
+Examples: `consolidated_results4.xlsx` and `fine_tuning_df4.xlsx`